top of page

 Hackathon RX Cornell University.jpg

 Healthcare is full of fascinating problems waiting to be solved.
-In the tenth iteration of this annual hackathon, 150 students from diverse disciplinary backgrounds and a variety of universities descend upon NYC for a weekend of rapid proto-typing with guidance from industry experts.
+150 students from diverse disciplinary backgrounds and a variety of universities descend upon NYC for a weekend of rapid proto-typing with guidance from industry experts using AI + XR to create the future.
 On Sunday teams demo their proof-of-concepts for awards and accolades.

 36-HOURS OF INNOVATION.